They’re like best friends.

 Medicare Part B

-Services not covered by Medicare Part A and Medicare Part B
+Services not covered by Parts A and B

 Dental care, cosmetic surgery, acupuncture, hearing aids, or eye exams for prescribing glasses are not covered.
 Ordinarily, A or B will not cover emergency room charges or ambulance transport.
 There are special cases, such as when a critically ill patient would be in danger of dying if not transported.